 Buying Premium Bonds for Children?
 Read Our Guide First!

-Want to gift your children something special on a special occasion?
-Wondering about buying premium bonds for children?
-Don’t know how much these Premium Bonds cost?
 How much you can win?
 What are the pros and cons of buying premium bonds?
-And are they really worth it?
+And are they worth it?
 Read on to find all the answers to your queries on Premium Bonds.
-Let’s kick off with what actually premium bonds are!
+Let’s kick off with what premium bonds are!

 What are Premium Bonds?

-Premium Bonds are one of the UK’s greatest savings products, with a whopping £112 Billion being held by 21 million people.
+Premium Bonds are one of the UK’s greatest savings products, with a whopping £121 Billion held by 21 million people.
 These bonds are the best alternative to savings accounts, where you can put money and take it out when you want.
 However, you don’t earn any interest.
 Here are the basics of Premium Bonds that you need to know:

 • These savings products are offered by National Savings and Investments (NS&I)- backed by the Treasury, so are 100% secure